adriangibanelbtactic/franckchalon-zimbra-nextcloud-connector/README.md

 ## Disclaimer

-This is an independent community project and is not affiliated with, endorsed by, or sponsored by Zimbra.
+This is an independent community project and is not affiliated with, endorsed by, sponsored by, or officially supported by Zimbra.

+The name "Zimbra" is used solely to indicate compatibility with the Zimbra platform.

-Zimbra is a trademark of its respective owner.
+Zimbra and related trademarks are the property of their respective owners.

 ## License